mplynch/tas/README.md

 2. Navigate to your clone and run `npm install`
 3. Run `npm run build` to execute a webpack build of the application
 4. Copy the contents of /dist to your web server and navigate to index.html
+5. Configure URL rewriting in your web server to point to the TAS backend web service.